 In reviewing the cleared checks, I quickly noticed round-dollar checks written to Susan.
 The first one was for $7,000.
 My first thought was, “Not Susan, I’ve known her too long.
 No way. ” But then there was another and another…

-The weakness lies in the lack of segregation of duties.
-Derek approves:
+The weakness was a lack of segregation of duties.
+Susan did the following:

 - Keyed payables into the general ledger